Here at the world’s largest aviation-oriented university, our focus on applied research is unique.

 Embry-Riddle Aeronautical University has a strong research initiative to foster a research and development rich community among faculty and staff with R&D expected to double within the next 5 to 10 years.

-The current construction of a 90-acre Aerospace Research and Technology Park in Daytona Beach will give local students and faculty the hands-on ability to find solutions to real-world problems.
-With an experimental aerodynamics laboratory and wind tunnel in the works, the Research Park is poised to attract aerospace, aviation, engineering and technological industry leaders from across the globe.
+The Congressman John Mica Engineering and Aerospace Innovation Complex at Embry-Riddle Research Park is a 90-acre Aerospace Research and Technology Park being built in Daytona Beach.
+The MicaPlex will give local students and faculty the hands-on ability to find solutions to real-world problems.
+With an experimental aerodynamics laboratory and wind tunnel in the works, the MicaPlex is poised to attract aerospace, aviation, engineering and technological industry leaders from across the globe.

 The Research Park will be a great addition to the facilities already in place for students and faculty looking to take their careers to the next level such as the Eagle Flight Research Center and Hybrid Propulsion Systems Facility, the Robertson Flight Simulator Center (Prescott), the university's new 1-meter Ritcher-Chrétien telescope, and the FAA NextGen Programs.